Mike Wilson (executive): Good Shepherd Entertainment

-In 2012, Wilson co-founded Good Shepherd Entertainment (formerly known as Gambitious Digital Entertainment) alongside Harry Miller, Paul Hanraets, and Andy Payne, where he served as Chief Creative Officer until 2020.
+In 2012, Wilson co-founded Good Shepherd Entertainment (formerly known as Gambitious Digital Entertainment) alongside Harry Miller, Paul Hanraets, and Andy Payne, where he was Chief Creative Officer until 2020.
 The company was founded to further Devolver's core philosophies of fairness and equitably for game creators but operate at a smaller scale with a focus on games budgeted at under $1 million, a stated emphasis on quality, and the ability to allow independent investors to invest alongside the label for each title.

 Since 2014, Good Shepherd has released more than 25 games with an average 30 percent profit on each title.
 Their catalog includes the Transport Fever series, Semblance, Phantom Doctrine, and Where the Water Tastes Like Wine, which features voiceover work by Grammy Award-winning musician Sting.

-In 2019, Good Shepherd released John Wick Hex – its first game to be based on a major entertainment property – which was developed to fit canonically within the universe of Lionsgate’s John Wick film franchise and featured actors Ian McShane and Lance Reddick reprising their roles from John Wick: Chapter 2.
+In 2019, Good Shepherd released John Wick Hex – its first game to be based on a major entertainment property – which was developed to fit canonically within the universe of Lionsgate's John Wick film franchise and featured actors Ian McShane and Lance Reddick reprising their roles from John Wick: Chapter 2.

 Take This

 In March 2018, Wilson was appointed to the board of Take This, a Washington-based non-profit organization founded in 2013 by video game journalists Russ Pitts and Susan Arendt and clinical psychologist Dr. Mark Kline.
 The organization is dedicated to providing resources and channels for mental health discussions for professionals in the video game industry.
-It also regularly publishes white papers addressing the industry’s controversial working conditions, such as “crunch time,” and provides AFK (“away from keyboard”) rooms for relaxation purposes at busy gaming industry conventions, including PAX, in addition to other programs in person and online.
+It also regularly publishes white papers addressing the industry's controversial working conditions, such as "crunch time," and provides AFK ("away from keyboard") rooms for relaxation purposes at busy gaming industry conventions, including PAX, in addition to other programs in person and online.

 DeepWell DTx

-In 2022, Wilson announced the creation of DeepWell Digital Therapeutics (DTx), a new video game publisher and developer dedicated to creating “medically therapeutic games” that can be used to treat an array of medical and mental health conditions, including “depression, anxiety, and hypertension”, while maintaining “best-in-class gameplay” and entertainment value for players.
+In 2022, Wilson announced the creation of DeepWell Digital Therapeutics (DTx), a new video game publisher and developer dedicated to creating "medically therapeutic games" that can be used to treat an array of medical and mental health conditions, including "depression, anxiety, and hypertension", while maintaining "best-in-class gameplay" and entertainment value for players.

 DeepWell was co-founded by Wilson alongside Ryan Douglas, a medical device expert and former chief executive officer of international medical technology company Nextern.
-As of March 2022, DeepWell had “more than 40 game designers, medical researchers, scientists, and creators” – including Tom Hall (Doom), Zoe Flower (Hellbent Games), Rami Ismail (Nuclear Throne), Lorne Lanning (Oddworld), American McGee (American McGee's Alice), and others – working toward the release of the company's first game, slated for a projected 2023 release.
+As of March 2022, DeepWell had "more than 40 game designers, medical researchers, scientists, and creators" – including Tom Hall (Doom), Zoe Flower (Hellbent Games), Rami Ismail (Nuclear Throne), Lorne Lanning (Oddworld), American McGee (American McGee's Alice), and others – working toward the release of the company's first game, slated for a projected 2023 release.

-In addition to its own games, the company has also announced its intent to create and license “a suite of processes that follow FDA guidelines” to assist other independent “developers in designing and repurposing games to bring out therapeutic value” for new and other pre-existing game titles.
+In addition to its own games, the company has also announced its intent to create and license "a suite of processes that follow FDA guidelines" to assist other independent "developers in designing and repurposing games to bring out therapeutic value" for new and other pre-existing game titles.